pixelhumain/GoGoCartoJs/docs/configuration.md

 **userRole** is used to know is the current user can access different features.
 **userEmail** is used to prefill some interaction modals, like "report error", or "send mail".
 To set dynamically **userRole** and "userEmail", please check [How to interact with Component](usage.md)

+**hideMailsByShowingSendMailButton** will prevent from displaying the email of the element.
+Instead a "sendMail" button is displayed, which will open a popup and send a request to your server for sending an email.

 Colors
 ------